cncf/toc/reviews/graduation-fluentd.md

 ### Fluentd Adoption and Ecosystem

-In terms of adoption, It's hard to measure the real numbers of deployments of Fluentd, but based in the public statistics considering only our own Docker images, in the last year  we see more than <u>15 million of pulls</u> .
+In terms of adoption, It's hard to measure the real numbers of deployments of Fluentd, but based in the public statistics considering only our own Docker images, in the last year  we see more than <u>15 million pulls</u> .

 As a reference of adoption by known companies, we can see that Fluentd plays an important role in the following production environments: